hachuu/Speaking-English/opic/opic.md

 ```

 ## 은행 3단 콤보
+- Problems can occur when you are at the bank.
+Perhaps you could have forgotten to take your ID with you.
+Talk about a problem you personally had at a bank.
+How did you solve that problem?
 ```
 I had to go to a bank to get a new One Time Passcode/Pin card a few days ago, because I lost it.
 We need the card to transfer money on a mobile banking app.